Deco&Design

 photo source: nicolefullerinteriors.com

-Furniture in cool, metallic colours is no longer to designers' taste.
-Bar trolleys are leaving interiors to make way for bookcases and console tables.
+Furniture in cool, metallic colors is no longer to designers' taste.
+Bar trolleys are leaving interiors to make way for bookcases and consoles

-Gone from interior design in 2019 will be cold greys and industrial design and metallic accents on furniture.
-Furniture is returning to warm tones, rounded edges and comfort.
+Gone from interior design in 2019, along with cool grays and industrial design and metallic accents on furniture, will be the new industrial design.
+Furniture will return to warm tones, rounded edges and comfort.

-Bar trolleys with all their metal armoury are out, giving way to bookcases, poles and consoles.
-Subtly suggesting a return to books and reading?
+The bar trolleys with all their metallic arsenal are out of the picture, giving way to bookcases, poles and consoles.
+Are we being subtly hinted at a return to books and reading?
 Who knows, but I like to think so!

 interior design in 2019